galaxyproject/training-material/topics/de-novo-assembly/tutorials/assembling-genome-sequences/tutorial.md

 > 1. First, click on the pencil ![](../../images/assembling-genome-sequences-screenshots/20_pencil_icon.png) icon to bring upon the attributes of that dataset.
 Rename the dataset by editing the "Name" section of the attributes, and then select "Save."
 Example name: NODE_X:RawName ("raw" because this is the raw, unclosed contig).

-> 2. Next, rename it using the ["Fasta Sequence Renamer" tool.](https://cpt.tamu.edu/galaxy/root?tool_id=edu.tamu.cpt.fasta.rename) Do NOT put "raw" in this name, because this is the identifier that Galaxy will use to identify the contig, no matter how it is edited.
+> 2. Next, rename it using the ["Fasta Sequence Renamer" tool.](https://cpt.tamu.edu/galaxy-pub/root?tool_id=edu.tamu.cpt.fasta.rename) (use this [tool link](https://cpt.tamu.edu/galaxy/root?tool_id=edu.tamu.cpt.fasta.rename) if you are TAMU internal user).
+Do NOT put "raw" in this name, because this is the identifier that Galaxy will use to identify the contig, no matter how it is edited.
 This changes the header in the FASTA file on the first line after the >

 ![](../../images/assembling-genome-sequences-screenshots/21_fasta_sequener_renamer.png)

 ![](../../images/assembling-genome-sequences-screenshots/22_fasta_renamer_parameters.png)

-Another preliminary analysis you do is to run the [PhageTerm tool](https://cpt.tamu.edu/galaxy/root?tool_id=PhageTerm) to generate a report that suggests the type of genome ends.
+Another preliminary analysis you do is to run the [PhageTerm tool](https://cpt.tamu.edu/galaxy-pub/root?tool_id=PhageTerm) (use this [tool link](https://cpt.tamu.edu/galaxy/root?tool_id=PhageTerm) if you are TAMU internal user) to generate a report that suggests the type of genome ends.

 > * Choose the input files based on which dataset gave the contig for the phage genome.
 For the FASTQ **mandatory input** use the better set (usually R1).
 For the **optional input**, use the other dataset (usually R2).
 > * Name the output file with the phage name.